Fy-nite/C-Masm/v2instructions.md

 - All numeric values are treated as 64-bit integers unless specified otherwise
 - String operations assume null-terminated strings
 - Always free allocated memory to prevent memory leaks
+- **MNI in C++:** The C++ implementation typically uses a `registerMNI` function call within the C++ code itself to make MNI functions available to the MicroASM interpreter, rather than relying solely on dynamic loading from external libraries at runtime.
+Loaders for external libraries (DLLs, JARs) can be built on top of this registration system.